Ancient Origins

 Overall Verdict on "The Evidence"

 The episode is at its best when it shows you something real: a 50-ton pillar, a sarcophagus lid, a desert covered in animal shapes.
-These things are genuinely remarkable, and the sense of wonder the show generates is legitimate.
+These things are genuinely remarkable, and the wonder the show reaches for is real wonder.
+It isn't wrong to stand in front of Giza or Baalbek and feel that the ordinary story falls short.

 Track the 4 sites from this post on your map.